Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Erd o s-R e nyi and modular random networks

 We studied how the degree of the nodes to which the external users couple to affects the transfer fidelity of a squeezed vacuum state $\Ket{r=1,\varphi=0}$ in different ER-networks when communicating over the slowest normal mode.
 For each chosen edge probability $p$ an ensemble of 50 networks of 30 oscillators was generated, and in each network all possible pairs of nodes $(S', R')$ were considered as connection points for the sender and receiver.

 The oscillators have unit mass and frequency, and the coupling strength between network oscillators is 1.
-The external oscillators are coupled to their respective network nodes with strength $k = g / \sqrt{n}$, where $g$ corresponds to Eq.~\eqref{eq:appendix3chain} with $c_3 = 7$.
+The external oscillators are coupled to their respective network nodes with strength $g' = g / \sqrt{N}$, where $g$ corresponds to Eq.~\eqref{eq:appendix3chain} with $c_3 = 7$ and $N=30$ is the number of oscillators.
 This equates to an effective coupling strength of $g$ to the slowest normal mode.
 Similarly for the transfer time the value from the ideal case $t_{ideal}$ was used.
 However, due to the idealized assumptions in the derivation of the transfer time, the maximum fidelity is not reached exactly at the calculated time but slightly after due to an unpredictable phase difference.
 In addition, the difference between the times varies between realizations.
 The system was thus simulated for time window $[t_{ideal}, t_{ideal} + 4]$ to capture a full period of the oscillator and thus at least one instant where the phases match.
 The maximum fidelity within this window was taken as the transfer fidelity.

 In order to quantify the importance of both connection nodes' degree, we consider the transfer fidelity as a function of their average degree, $k_{avg} = (k_{S'}+k_{R'})/2$.
 In each ensemble all pairs with the same $k_{avg}$ were grouped together.
 The mean of the transfer fidelities achieved between such pairs are presented in Fig.~\ref{fig:er_avgdeg} for each ensemble.
-We observe that a higher average degree of the connection nodes translates to better transfer fidelity, while the degrees of the other nodes in the network do not affect the fidelity.
+We observe that a higher average degree of the connection nodes translates to better transfer fidelity, while the overall degree distribution, and consequently the spectral gap, of the network does not affect the fidelity.
 The degree of a node increases its effective frequency, which in turn weakens the coupling to lower frequency normal modes.
 Higher degree nodes thus couple more weakly to the normal modes closer to the center-of-mass mode, leading to smaller loss of information to the other normal modes.
+The importance of the spectral gap is also highlighted.
+In networks with small spectral gaps---such as rings and paths---it must be accounted for with a weak coupling \cite{plenio2005high}, but when the gap is above some threshold, its size does not affect the fidelity.

 Figure~\ref{fig:er_bothdegs} shows the transfer fidelity as a function of both the degree of the sender and the receiver, for three ensembles with $p = 0.2$, $0.5$ and $0.8$.
 For pairs in which one of the connection nodes has a low degree, we see that the transfer fidelity is limited by the capability of the weaker node.